Using PowerPoint effectively when you next have to give a presentation doesn’t have to be a chore.

 Rehearse.
 You must be familiar with your PowerPoint material, its context and timing.
 Once you are familiar with your PowerPoint slides you will appear more natural.
-So, aim to rehearse your presentation as much as possible. just remember to build a structure to your presentation, know the facts and figures that you quote.
+So, aim to rehearse your presentation as much as possible.
+Just remember to build a structure to your presentation.
+Adrian Jones did just that with his Legoland Florida presentation.
+Also, do make sure that you know the facts and figures that you quote.

 Eye contact.
 Eye contact is so important when you present.
 But PowerPoint tempts you into reading your notes or thinking that an audience is interested in reading a bullet list.
 They are not.
 They want to listen to you, the presenter.